 By Asnawi Jufrie, SMU Lee Kong Chian School of Business

-Through the many camps you might join as a Freshman, the CCAs that you decide to enrol yourself in, or the rolling bunch of new faces and friends you meet during classes, somehow, sooner or later, you would naturally find yourself surrounded by the same group of people for the next four years of your university life.
+Through the many camps you might join as a Freshman, the CCAs that you decide to enrol yourself in, or the rolling bunch of new faces and friends you meet during classes, somehow—sooner or later—you will naturally find yourself surrounded by the same group of people who will accompany you through the next four years of your university life.
 They will be your family and probably the most important people who will be your pillars of support when the going gets tough (and it will!)

 So, meet my SMU family –

-(1) Bondue – In the past year, I have had the opportunity to serve as part of the Executive Committee of the SMU Business Society, more affectionately known as Bondue.
-As a society, we plan camps, organise professional networking events, social events, academic events, as well as the popular welfare drives (where we give away free food).
-Because of the sheer amount of time we spend together, we’re naturally very close to one another and we do pretty much everything together.
-Some of my best friends are in it!
+(1) Bondue – I had the opportunity to serve as part of the Executive Committee of the SMU Business Society, more affectionately known as Bondue.
+As a society, we planned camps, organised professional networking events, social events, academic events, as well as the popular welfare drives (where we give away free food).
+Because of the sheer amount of time we spent together, we were naturally very close to one another and we did pretty much everything together.
+Some of my best friends were in it!
 I’m so blessed to have them and call them my Bondue family. #mybonduelife #bleedbondue

 (2) ComeSMUSleep gang – You tend to stick to a group of friends who will be your study buddies through your university years.
-My group was started since the early days of our Bondue Freshmen Camp.
-We’ve “adopted” new friends along the way and have been studying together ever since.
-The same are often also my lunch/dinner dates during the exams period.
+My group was formed since the early days of our Bondue Freshmen Camp.
+We “adopted” new friends along the way and spent many studying hours together.
+This same group of friends was often also my lunch/dinner dates during the exam periods.
 Wondering about the name?
-Well, the truth is we fall asleep quite a fair bit too while studying.
+Well, the truth is we fell asleep quite a fair bit too while studying.
 Hence, the name #ComeSMUSleep.

 The best thing about SMU is its diversity in terms of the activities offered to students.
 You get to join what you love and even if you can’t find one that suits your interest, you get to create your very own CCA!
 Endless opportunities await.

-For me, I joined Bondue ever since year one and have been an active member for almost three years now.
+For me, I joined Bondue ever since year one and remained an active member almost throughout my university life.
 I never once regretted the time and effort invested in the society.
-Someone once told me that you get what you put in, at the end of the day.
-I’ve grown so much from this experience and it is definitely one of the most defining moments in my university life.
+Someone once told me that you get what you put in at the end of the day.
+I’ve grown so much from this experience and it was definitely one of the most defining moments in my university life.

 3. International Exposure

-As an SMU student, many of us will have ample opportunities to go overseas—be it for a semester on exchange, or an eye-opening Overseas Community Service Project (OCSP).
+As a SMU student, many of us will have ample opportunities to go overseas—be it for a semester on exchange or an eye-opening Overseas Community Service Project (OCSP).
 Through these experiences, you get to immerse yourself in new cultures, tastes and perspectives.